webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 In the MB WAY module, the mobile phone number is collected to request the payment authorization and it can be legitimately processed based on article 6 (1) (b) of the GDPR.
 IfthenPay’s privacy policy can be found at [https://ifthenpay.com/termosCondicoes](https://ifthenpay.com/termosCondicoes)

-= Is this plugin compatible with the new WooCommerce High-Performance order storage (COT)? =
+= Is this plugin compatible with the new WooCommerce High-Performance Order Storage? =

-Yes, in beta, from version 7.0 onwards.
+Yes, in beta, from version 7.1 onwards.

 = I need technical support.
 Who should I contact, IfthenPay or Webdados? =